25. Reports

 account uses the updated list.

-Distribution Lists let you package one or more clearPath reports and have them delivered to a group of people by email on a schedule of your choice.
-You build the list once, pick who should receive it and how often, and clearPath takes care of the rest.
+Distribution Lists let you package one or more clearPath reports — and, optionally, the XML compliance files for the account — and deliver them to people or systems on a schedule of your choice.
+Reports can be emailed to a group of recipients, or delivered straight to a file server or cloud store over FTPS, SFTP, SharePoint, WebDAV, or AS2.
+You build the list once, pick who should receive it, how it should be delivered, and how often, and clearPath takes care of the rest.

 To open the list, go to Reports | Distribute.